-Stores and businesses in Korea are typically open 7 days a week and most holidays, with the exception of major holidays such as Seollal and Chuseok.
+Stores and businesses in Korea are typically open seven days a week and most holidays with the exception of major holidays, such as Chuseok and Lunar New Year.

 January 1: New Year’s Day

 January 1 is observed as a public holiday in Korea, and many offices and business may close.
-People may send holiday messages to family and friends or attend New Year’s Eve parties, but most festivities are reserved for the lunar New Year, Seollal.
+People may send holiday messages to family and friends or attend New Year’s Eve parties, but most festivities are reserved for the Lunar New Year.

 Lunar New Year

 The Lunar New Year, known as Seollal in Korean, is one of Korea’s most important holidays.
 The first day of the lunar year, the day before and the day after are also considered holidays.
-As this 3-day celebration approaches, department stores and markets are crowded with last-minute shoppers and traffic between Seoul and the provinces is very heavy as people travel to their hometowns.
+As this three-day celebration approaches, department stores, andmarkets are crowded with last-minute shoppers and traffic between Seoul and the provinces is very heavy as people travel to their hometowns.
 Visitors should be aware that many stores, restaurants, and other spots are closed at this time.
-However, cultural sites such as the Namsangol Hanok Village, museums, and the palaces hold special events where tourists can experience traditional Korean culture and games.
+However,cultural sites such as the Namsangol Hanok Village, museums, and the palaces hold special events where tourists can experience traditional Korean culture and games.

 March 1: Independence Movement Day